Shukar Collective

-Shukar Collective (from the Romani word Shukar or Şucar, meaning "beautiful") is a Romanian musical group which fuses traditional Romani and electronic music.
+Shukar Collective (from the Romani word Shukar or Șucar, meaning "beautiful") is a Romanian musical group which fuses traditional Romani and electronic music.
 It is especially known for using traditional rhythms employed by the Ursari section of the Roma minority with contemporary electronic sampling.
 They generally mix various sounds produced by tapping spoons or other domestic objects with those produced on analog synthesizers.